sergtwix/open_rob/README.md

 * (DOGE) Dogecoin

-among many others, for a full list of the supported cryptocurrencies and tokens, check [this page](https://cryptapi.io/pricing/).
+among many others, for a full list of the supported cryptocurrencies and tokens, check [this page](https://blockbee.io/fees/).

 = Auto-value conversion =

-CryptAPI will attempt to automatically convert the value you set on your store to the cryptocurrency your customer chose.
+BlockBEE will attempt to automatically convert the value you set on your store to the cryptocurrency your customer chose.

 Exchange rates are fetched every 5 minutes from CoinGecko.